Azure/autorest.java/readme.md

 | `--name-for-ungrouped-operations` | String.
 Name for ungrouped operation group.
 Default to `ResourceProviders` for Lite. |
 | `--resource-property-as-subresource` | Boolean, experimental.
 Automatically correct input-only resource type as `SubResource`.
 Default is `false`. |

-Also `fluent` option will change the default value for some vanilla options.
+`fluent` option will change the default value for some vanilla options.
 For example, `generate-client-interfaces`, `context-client-method-parameter`, `required-parameter-client-methods`, `model-override-setter-from-superclass` option is by default `true`.

+For `fluent=LITE`, please set the overriding option `--pipeline.modelerfour.flatten-payloads=false`.
+This will disable the payload flattening on client method parameters, which provides better backward-compatibility for generated code.

 The code formatter would require Java 11+ runtime.